 - Hormonal changes or imbalances

 - Weakened immunity due to cancer or medications that affect immune function, such as antibiotics and cortisone cream

-Prevent this fungal infection by avoiding excessive heat, sweating, and oily skincare products.
+Prevent this fungal infection by avoiding conditions of excessive heat, prolific sweating, and the use of skincare products that contain oil.
 Reduce sun exposure if you have an active infection, as it may worsen it, and be aware, that a tan will make the Tinea rash more apparent.

 Engage in healthy lifestyle strategies to keep your immune system functioning optimally, and your hormonal system balanced.
 The rash, frequently, appears after a round of antibiotics or conditions where cortisone cream is recommended.
 Diabetes and pregnancy may bring on the condition, as can nutritional deficiencies, and changes in biochemistry.

 The chances of recurrence are prevalent in those who have previously suffered with the condition.
 Healing leaky gut and restoring the microbiome are essential to prevent recurrences.
 This outward condition is really an internal problem, and needs to be dealt with as one.